-Keeping the illness in perspective may help prevent children from blaming themselves when the parent is demonstrating symptoms of their disorder.
+Keeping their parent’s condition in perspective may help prevent children from blaming themselves when the parent is experiencing symptoms.
+People with bipolar disorder

-In either case, it is helpful for children to understand that these behaviors are symptomatic of the disorder and not a reflection of their own actions.
+In either case, it is helpful for children to understand that these behaviors are symptoms of their parent’s mental health condition and not a reflection of their own actions.

-It is natural for a child whose parent has bipolar disorder to have questions about the condition and how it affects everyone around them.
+It is natural for a child whose parent has bipolar disorder to have questions about the condition and how it affects the people around them.
 A person may benefit from taking these questions to a specialist and talking through them.

-Some of the more common questions that a child may ask about a parent with bipolar disorder include those below.
+Some common questions a child may ask about a parent with bipolar disorder include those below.

 How can I tell if my parent is having a manic or depressive episode?